kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 3.md

 1. Create a new Spring Boot application.
 Name the project "lab-3-server”, and use this value for the Artifact.
 Use Jar packaging and the latest versions of Java and Boot.
 No need to select any dependencies.

 1. Edit the POM (or gradle) file.
 Alter the parent group Id to be "org.springframework.cloud" and artifact to be "spring-cloud-starter-parent".
-Use version 1.0.0.RELEASE (future versions may work fine, however 1.0.1.RELEASE does NOT work at the time of this writing).
+Version 1.0.1.RELEASE is the most recent stable version at the time of this writing..

 1. Add a dependency for group "org.springframework.cloud" and artifact "spring-cloud-config-server".
 You do not need to specify a version -- this is already defined in the parent project.